gdiaz384/py3TranslateLLM/README.md

 - For the spreadsheet formats (.csv, xlsx, .xls, .ods):
     - The first row is reserved for headers and is always ignored for data processing otherwise.
     - The first column must be the raw text.
-Multiple lines within a cell, called 'paragraphs,' are allowed and will be preserved in the output cell.
+Multiple lines within a cell, called 'paragraphs,' are allowed.
+        - Paragraph spacing will not be preserved in the output cell, but will instead be regenerated dynamically when writting to the output files based upon the configurable word wrap settings.
-    - The second column is reserved for metadata that py3TranslateLLM requires.
-Do not modify.
+    - The second column is reserved for metadata used by py3TranslateLLM and always ignored otherwise.
+        - Do not modify the metadata column, including the header.
+    - The third column and columns after it are used for the translation engines (KoboldCPP/modelName and DeepL).
+        - One translation engine per column.
+If the current translation engine does not exist as a column, it will be added.
+            - KoboldCPP translation engines are in the format `koboldcpp/[modelName]`, therefore changing the model mid-translation will result in a completely new column because different models produce different output.
-    - The columns after the second column are used for KoboldCPP and DeepL output based on the first column.
+        - The source content for the translation engine columns is always based on the first column.
-        - The order to the columns after the second one matters only in the following situation:
+        - The order of the translation engine columns (3, 4, 5+) only matters in the following situation:
             - The column furthest to the right will be preferred when writing back to files (.ks, .ts).
     - .csv files:
         - Must use a comma `,` as a delimiter.
         - Entries containing: